 Li et al (2013) Transmembrane Protein 214 (TMEM214) mediates endoplasmic reticulum stress-induced caspase 4 enzyme activation and apoptosis.
 J Biol Chem 288 17908 PMID: 23661706

 Do you know of a great paper that uses Etoposide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area